 |Date of Release||Title Opportunity (Source Agency) Eligible Applicants||Businesses Eligible?||Proposal Due Date|

-Job-Driven National Emergency Grant (NYSDOL) Private sector for-profit businesses, private not-for-profit businesses, local workforce investment boards, and training providers are eligible to apply.
-NYSDOL is making up to $5.4 million in funding available to solicit projects providing work-based training to dislocated workers, with emphasis on long-term unemployed, unemployment beneficiaries likely to exhaust benefits, and foreign-trained immigrant worker populations.
+Private sector for-profit businesses, private not-for-profit businesses, local workforce investment boards, and training providers are eligible to apply.
+NYSDOL is making up to $4.4 million in funding available to solicit projects providing work-based training (on-the-job training, apprenticeship, customized training) to dislocated workers, with emphasis on long-term unemployed, unemployment beneficiaries likely to exhaust benefits, and foreign-trained immigrant worker populations.

 Thanks for the feedback!
 It will help us improve your experience.